<

 If the Magpies qualify for the Champions League or the Europa League, the Conference League place transfers to the Premier League.

-So, if Newcastle finish in the top six, as it stands the Conference League place passes to seventh.
+So, if Newcastle finish in the top six the Conference League place passes to seventh.

 Conference League: 7

-This is now looking possible as Newcastle are in fifth place -- but there's only a two-point gap to seventh.
+This is now looking very likely as Newcastle are in third place with a four-point gap to Forest in seventh.

 How about the FA Cup?